lino-framework/lino/docs/dev/actors.rst

   .. method:: param_defaults(self, ar, **kw)

-    Return a dict with default values for the parameters of a request.
+    Return a dict with default values for the :attr:`parameters`.
+    This will be called per request.

     Usage example.
 The Clients table has a parameter `coached_since` whose default value is empty::